AllanOricil/esp32-mfa-authenticator/README.md

 1. Install Platform IO IDE extension in VS Code.
 2. Open this project in a new vscode workspace, and wait for Platform.IO to finish its automatic setup.
 3. Open `platformio.ini` and edit
 4. Connect your board to your computer.
-If you installed the proper drivers, the next steps should work just fine.
+If you installed the right drivers, the next steps should work just fine.
-5. Click on the Platform.IO button, in VSCode's sidebar.
+5. Click on the Platform.IO button, in VS Code's sidebar.
-6. Then click on `esp32-cyd -> General -> Build` and wait until the build is done.
+6. Then click on `esp32-cyd -> General -> Build` and wait until the build is finished with success.
-7. Finally, click on `esp32-cyd -> General -> Upload ad Monitor` to flash the code into your board.
+7. Finally, click on `esp32-cyd -> General -> Upload ad Monitor` to flash the code into your board, and verify its outputs using a terminal.

 #### 📚 Using Platform IO CLI